How Much It Cost to Replace Air Conditioning Blowing Hose?

 Refrigerant Recharge

-After replacing the hose, a refrigerant recharge may be necessary.
+After replacing the hose, a refrigerant recharge is usually necessary.
 This ensures your system works efficiently.
-The cost of refrigerant can vary.
-It depends on the type and amount needed.
-Expect to pay between $100 and $150 for this service.
+The cost depends on the refrigerant type and quantity.
+Expect roughly $100–$150 for systems using R-134a and about $150–$300+ for many newer vehicles that use R-1234yf due to higher refrigerant cost.

 Diagnostic Fees